-Glen Hansard is featured as the next performer in the ‘Courage’ live concert series from Other Voices in Ireland
+Glen Hansard was a featured performer in the ‘Courage’ live concert series from Other Voices in Ireland

-Glen Hansard will be performing on Thursday, May 21 as part of the ‘Courage’ concert series from Other Voices in Ireland and you can tune in live here on IrishCentral.
+Glen Hansard performed on Thursday, May 21 as part of the ‘Courage’ concert series from Other Voices in Ireland - watch back on a clip from his fantastic performance, streamed from the National Library of Ireland, here:

 Organizers say: “Glen Hansard has an extensive history with Other Voices having performed on and presented the first-ever series and played on the show multiple times in the intervening years, he is a lifelong friend of the show.